Darren Rafferty

 Nicknames

-He doesn’t just fly up mountains.
-Darren is also a strong time trialist, with two Irish U23 titles to his name.
+Darren’s future knows no bounds.
 He might become a GC contender or find that he is better suited to the hilly classics.
-In his first year, he will ride a mix of races and make the most of every opportunity that comes his way.
+For now, he wants to make the most of every opportunity that comes his way.

 That is what he has been doing ever since he was a little kid.
-Darren started out racing U-10 cyclocross races back in Ireland.
+Darren started out racing U10 cyclocross races back in Ireland.
 As he got bigger and faster, cycling became more and more of a priority.
-In his late teens, Darren decided to go to France to race and pursue his dream of turning pro, instead of accepting a place at university, where he had applied to become an accountant.
+In his late teens, Darren decided to go to France to race and pursue his dream of turning pro instead of accepting a place at university, where he had applied to become an accountant.
 It wasn’t an easy choice, but Darren’s bravery paid off, and now he has the chance to show the whole world what he can do on a bike.

 Questions & Answers

-Which emoji do you use the most?
+Which two apps do you use the most on your phone?

-What is your favorite word in your native language?
-What does it mean?
-What do you like about it?
+What is your favorite song in your native language?

 Other riders